Strong organizational skills can mean success for you and for your company (which translates to job security for you).

 Calendars and time management software programs (such as Google Calendar, Trello, and Outlook) can help you stay on top of meetings and deadlines.
 Setting dates with reminders is a good idea.
 A reminder notification one day before a conference gives you time to finalize your presentation, and a notification 30 minutes before the event gives you time to finish whatever you’re working on and get to the meeting on time.

-You can drill down on this idea, assigning a block of time to each task (a strategy known as time blocking).
+You can drill down on this idea, assigning a block of time to each task (a time management strategy known as time blocking).
 If you organize tasks by urgency or importance, you’ll get those completed first.
 Plus, by tracking activities, you can spot time wasters.
 Remember to allow short breaks to refresh and recharge throughout the day.

 Prioritizing and planning